alanshaw/ucantone/notes.md

 ## General

 * Switched to more Go idiomatic style where we accept interfaces and return concrete types.
-* No IPLD prime - CBOR gen is adequete and significantly less complicated.
+* No IPLD prime - [CBOR gen](https://github.com/whyrusleeping/cbor-gen) is adequete and significantly less complicated.
+It's a shame to not have IPLD schemas, but the inflexibility and boilerplate it introduces is prohibitive.
+* Consequently, no `ipld.Link` usage.
 The `cid.Cid` type is actually useful, despite it being a bit heavy.
-We _have_ to use it anyways, since it's the only thing that implements `datamodel.Link`.
+We _have_ to use it anyways, since it's the only thing that implements `ipld.Link`.
 Also `Link` is just such a nothing interface.
 * Fewer generics.
-Generic types in Go is not super powerful and can easily get in the way.
+Generic types in Go are not super powerful and can easily get in the way.
 We use generics more sparingly in this version.

 ## Specifics